 Player Agent’s Guide to MLL Leagues and Team Selection

 MLL is committed to providing a safe, fun, and competitive environment for boys and girls to learn and play the games of baseball and softball.
-We are committed to developing the skills and sportsmanship for all MLL players.
-This works best when the kids learn and play with others at their skill level and age.
+We are committed to developing the skills and sportsmanship of all MLL players.
+This works best when the kids learn and play with others at their age and general skill level.
 In addition, Madison Little League (MLL) is chartered by Little League International (LLI), and must adhere to LLI rules regarding player age eligibility and league placement.
 We have established these guidelines to help us pursue our goals in terms of development while complying with all LLI requirements.
 It’s not possible to cover every conceivable scenario in a short document, so if you have additional questions please contact our Player Agent, Mike Catalano.

 Little League International determines a player’s League Age by birthdate: Your child’s age on the cut-off date is their League Age.
 To accurately determine your child's league age for the current or upcoming season, please consult the Little League Age Calculator.

 The entire process starts with the registration of your child using our online registration system.
 Programs are available for baseball, softball and Buddy Baseball and are further broken down by League Age (see below).
 Payment in full is required at the time of registration by credit or debit card.
 Financial assistance is available if needed.